 - (a) The facility's quality assurance program shall comply with section 1711 and the standards contained in USP Chapter 1163, entitled Quality Assurance in Pharmaceutical Compounding.
-In addition, the program shall include the following: - (1) A written procedure for scheduled action, such as a recall, in the event any compounded drug preparation is discovered to be outside the expected standards for integrity, quality, or labeled strength. - (2) A written procedure for responding to out-of-range temperature variations within the medication storage areas where a furnished drug may be returned for furnishing to another patient. - (b) The Board shall be notified in writing within 72 hours of the facility's receipt of a complaint of a potential quality problem or the occurrence of an adverse drug experience as defined in 21 CFR 310.305(b) drug event involving a CNSP. - (c) All complaints made to the facility related to a potential quality problem with a CNSP and all adverse drug experiences events shall be reviewed by the pharmacist-incharge within 72 hours of receipt of the complaint or occurrence of the adverse drug experience event.
-Such a review shall be documented and dated as defined in the SOPs.
+In addition, the program shall include the following: - (1) A written procedure for scheduled action, such as a recall, in the event any CNSP is discovered to be outside the expected standards for integrity, quality, or labeled strength. - (2) A written procedure for responding to out-of-range temperature variations within the medication storage areas where a furnished drug may be returned for furnishing to another patient. - (b) The Board shall be notified in writing within 72 hours of the facility's receipt of a complaint of a potential quality problem or the occurrence of an adverse drug event involving a CNSP. - (c) All complaints related to a potential quality problem with a CNSP and all adverse events shall be reviewed by the pharmacist-in-charge within 72 hours of receipt of the complaint or occurrence of the adverse event.
+Such review shall be documented and dated as defined in the SOPs.